green-coding-solutions/website/content/jobs.md

 ### Your qualification:
 If you feel motivated and apt to work on the tasks mentioned in the section before that is all we ask for :)

-Seniors, juniors and entry-level developers are welcome.
+Juniors and senior developers are welcome.
 Since we are looking for more than one developer and already have one senior developer on board we will create a healthy mix.
 So as a senior be reassured, that you will work with people on the same qualification and level and also have some mentoring / delegation part.
-As a junior be reassured that you will get some guidance for the tasks.
+As a junior be reassured that you will get enough guidance for the tasks.

 You should have at least around a 1 year experience in using one of these programming languages: Node.JS / Javascript, Python or PHP.